 Liability Mutual Insurance has provided public and professional indemnity insurance to local government bodies in Victoria and Tasmania and other bodies constituted under any Act for any public or local governing purpose since 30 September 1993.
 The Actuary was supplied with details of all transactions (payments, recoveries, changes of estimates) from 30 September 1993 to 30 June 2018.
 The individual claim payments and case estimates reconciled closely with totals in Liability Mutual Insurance financial statements for each year of cover.
 The actuary subdivided the claims data into three claim types (Public Liability, Professional Indemnity and the 2009 Bushfire claims) and made separate estimates of the gross outstanding claims liabilities for each of these claim types.
-The actuary estimated the gross outstanding claims liabilities for each claim type using 5 different actuarial methods.
-Large claims (claims above \$250,000) were estimated based on a numbers times average size method and non-large claims were estimated using 4 different actuarial methods- payments per claim incurred, payments per claim finalised, incurred cost development and projection of case estimates.
+The actuary estimated the gross outstanding claims liabilities for each of these claim types.
+The actuary estimated on a numbers times average size method and non-large claims were estimated using 4 different actuarial methods- payments per claim incurred, payments per claim finalised, incurred cost development and projection of case estimates.
 The actuary selected a combination of these methods for estimating the outstanding claims.
 Payments were projected with a payment pattern, based on past experience.
-Estimates of outstanding excesses were based on a numbers times average size method and estimates were made by a recoveries per claim method.
+Estimates of outstanding excesses were based on a numbers times average size method and estimates of non reinsurance recoveries were made by a recoveries per claim method.